Gladys Huntington: Writing

 When Penguin published the novel in paperback in 1978, The New York Times wrote, "When first published 1956, this anonymous novel was acclaimed for its elegant style and disturbing urgency.
 It deserves a new audience."

 Huntington's prose is often compared to that of Henry James.
-After her death, she left an unfinished novel, titled The Ladies' Mile.
+After her death, Huntington left behind a manuscript of a play entitled The Ladies’ Mile (dating from 1944), which she had planned to adapt into a novel.